matthiasthomas/current/README.md

-This is a assignment for a job interview.
+This is an assignment for a job interview.